 - Bread/Wraps.
 Along similar lines to grains, if you purchase the good bread (not the ultra-refined sh*t) but the stuff that goes bad in a couple of days if you don't eat it or freeze it, they can have a surprising amount of protein in them.
 1 piece of the sprouted power little big bread has 7 g of protein.
 1 Flatout protein up wrap has 12 g of protein!

 - All-Natural Peanut Butter.
-2 tbsp has 8 g of protein and it’s delicious.
+2 tablespoon has 8 g of protein and it's delicious.
 The all-natural stuff is the way to go through anything else is just junk!

 - Veggies.
 When I first went vegan I didn't think veggies had any protein in them (yes I was that person).
 Now it never seizes to amazes me when I track my nutrient intake how many grams of protein I actually get from veggies throughout the day!
 On average I get an extra 20 - 40 g of protein a day from veggies, depending on which ones I eat and how much.